-It is easy to verify by diagram chasing that $\phi$ must be an isomorphism.
-The definition for Lie algebras is analogue. \begin{defn} An extension of topological Lie algebras is a short exact sequence with continuous homomorphisms
+It is straightforward to verify that $\phi$ must be a Lie group isomorphism.
+The definition for Lie algebras is analogous. \begin{definition} An extension of topological Lie algebras is a short exact sequence with continuous homomorphisms